 The City currently serves customers inside and outside of the city limits under the same set of rules and fees.
 It is important to note that the City has made significant investments in providing sewer service and capacity to areas outside City limits in the Area of Impact.
 Numerous agreements have been entered into regarding annexation of these areas as a result of connection to sewers.
 One major investment the City has made in providing sewer service to the impact area is the completion of Sewer Master Plans.
 These Master Plans identify the size, location and depth of sewers that will be necessary in order to serve all existing structures and to serve future development of the areas.
-The City has already constructed and/or accepted construction of sewers in many locations in the northwest area.
+The City has already constructed and/or accepted construction of sewers in many locations.

 Cost.
 The City bills for sewer services two months in advance based on average winter water consumption by each customer.
 Each customer's average winter monthly water consumption (as determined annually from water usage occurring between October 15th and April 15th) is multiplied by a factor to determine that customer's sewage collection and treatment bill.
+Currently, the City's average residential monthly sewer bill is approximately \$23.23 per month.
 Customers who use less than the average amount of residential water will have a lower fee and conversely customers who use more than the average amount of water will have a higher fee.